 Skip to main content

-Gujarat govt wants industries dept to "handle" pleas to appoint manual scavengers as temple priests
+Gujarat govt wants industries dept to handle pleas to appoint manual scavengers as temple priests

 In what should appear as a weird development, the Gujarat government wants the state industries department to handle applications with pleas for appointing the lowest category of Dalits, Valmikis, involved in manual scavenging, as priests in temples.
-This has come to light in a letter from the chief minister’s office (CMO) to senior Dalit rights activist Rajesh Solanki, who wanted Gujarat chief minister Anandibecn Patel to make the important change.
+This has come to light in a letter from the chief minister’s office (CMO) to senior Dalit rights activist Rajesh Solanki, who wanted Gujarat chief minister Anandiben Patel to make the important change.
 Solanki had pleaded that Valmiki Dalits should be appointed priests in major Gujarat temples.

 Revealing this, the CMO says, all pleas on priesthood to Valmiki Dalits should go to the state industries department directly.
 A copy of the letter, addressed to Solanki, has been forwarded to additional chief secretary, industries, Gujarat government, D Jagatheesa Pandian, with the the instruction to “handle” the plea for priesthood to Valimiki Dalits.
 Solanki wanted the Gujarat chief minister to come up with two Cabinet resolutions on this.

 Solanki said, the first Cabinet decision related to appointing Valmiki Dalits as priests (pujari) in five prominent temples of Gujarat -- Ambaji, Chotila, Bahucharaji, Dwarka and Somnath.
 The second one was regarding stone laying foundation ceremony (bhumi poojan), with a minor Valmiki Dalit girl formally asked to conduct play the key role.
-“On July 25, 2014 CMO replied telling me that my both the letters had been forwarded to additional principal secretary, industries and mines”, Solanki said.
+“On July 25, 2014 CMO replied telling me that my both the letters had been forwarded to additional principal secretary, industries and mines”.

 Solanki told Counterview, “I reminded Anandiben in my written plea that she had washed the feet of Valmiki veterans at two places, Patan and Ahmedabad, ahead of Lok Sabha elections, saying her effort was a sort of repentance about what the upper caste people had done to them for ages.
 I also said, now time had come that, as the chief minister Gujarat, she put her agenda of social harmony into practice.
 And the best way to do this was to adopt Cabinet resolutions giving special status to Valmiki Dalits in religious orders and ceremonies.”